Education and Information

 Hospitals can be a scary place, and many survivors feel shame and guilt for the violence in their lives, and resulting injuries.
 Avalon has a team of trained staff and volunteers on call 24-hours a day to go to local hospitals to provide advocacy and accompaniment for survivors in need of medical attention.
 Hospital accompaniment advocates are there solely to support the survivor, helping walk the survivor through the process, and to make sure their needs are meant and desires respected.

-If you are interested in becoming a hospital accompaniment advocate, please contact our Volunteer Coordinator, Charvalla at (757) 903-2374.
+If you are interested in becoming a hospital accompaniment advocate, please contact our Hospital Accompaniment Coordinator, Sunny Yi at Sunny@Avaloncenter.org.
 If you would like to request hospital accompaniment, please call our Helpline at (757) 258-5051.
 This services is available 24-hours a day